romanmarkunas/blog-fibers-intro/blog/blog-fibers-intro.md

 # Introduction to Java coroutines

 Many time I find an ExecutorService with 400 threads in Java code and it leaves This is usually introduced as necessary evil to retain application responsiveness while being blocked by downstream.
-However there is another way of achieving responsiveness without spinning up expensive OS-level threads.
+However there is another way of achieving responsiveness, which is couroutines (alternatively known also as green threads and non-blocking threads in another languages).
+Java doesn't support support coroutines on language level, so for this example we will use almost exclusive Java implementation of coroutines - Quasar.

 Let's consider a ["spherical example in vacuum"](https://en.wikipedia.org/wiki/Spherical_cow) here.
 BTW, all code can be found [here](https://github.com/romanmarkunas/blog-fibers-intro).

-## Slow service for testing purposes
+## Slow blocking service for testing purposes

-Suppose we have microservice architecture application where service A must query service B before it can respond to customer, e.g. Navigation service providing some path between 2 locations and depending on Traffic service which collects data on current traffic congestion.

-We can emulate that Traffic service with contrived Jersey resource:
+Suppose we have microservice architecture application where service A must query service B before it can respond (alternatively it could be a task in background, which execution completion must be constantly monitored).
+We can emulate that slow service with contrived Jersey resource:

 ```java
 @Path(SlowResource.PATH)